 1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
 All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
-2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP (or retain existing boundary fencing).
-3. Lay ground protection and/or retain suitably hard-wearing existing hard surfaces within the area(s) shown by the diagonal blue lines AND within the area(s) shown by the orange honeycombing on the TPP.
-4. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
-The tree protection measures shall be retained until completion of all works hereby permitted.
-5. Demolish existing outbuilding.
-6. Working from on top of existing hard surfaces and/or suitable ground protection, remove the outbuilding foundations (by hand-held tools where within the RPAs of retained trees).
-7. Working from on top of existing hard surfaces and/or suitable ground protection, excavate traditional strip foundation trenches.
-8. Commence construction.
+2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
+3. Lay heavy-duty ground protection within the area(s) shown by the diagonal blue lines AND within the area(s) shown by the orange honeycombing on the TPP.
+4. Hold pre-commencement site meeting with project arboriculturist, building contractor and arboricultural officer.
+Meeting will include carrying out a 'toolbox talk' to raise awareness about the need for tree protection and to check (and remedy) the recommended tree protective measures.
+The contractor will be required to read and sign the induction form (see Appendix 7).
+5. Demolish existing dwelling.
+6. Working from on top of existing hard surfaces and/or suitable ground protection, excavate traditional strip foundation trenches (methodology to be followed where orange shading is shown).
+7. Commence construction.
+8. After all heavy construction works have been completed, remove existing hard surfaces within the front garden and construct new 'no-dig' permeable surfaces (shown by orange honeycombing on the TPP).
+Potentially, permeable block paving (or similar) could be used.
 9. Remove tree protection when all construction activity has ended.
-10. Working from on top of suitable ground protection, excavate post holes (by hand) the holes for the wooden decking.
-Line holes with plastic sheeting prior to back-filling with concrete.
-Complete decking.
-11. Install new driveway and parking area (with permeable block paving) where shown with orange honeycombing on the TPP 12.
-Carry out other landscaping works.
+10. Carry out tree planting and any other landscaping works.